Charleston Pedestrian Accident Lawyers

 Although thousands of people walk in and around Charleston every day, the area remains incredibly dangerous for pedestrians.
 In fact, pedestrian injuries and fatalities have been steadily increasing throughout South Carolina over the past five years.
 In 2018, the latest year for which data are available, 170 people died in pedestrian accidents in South Carolina, a 6.3% increase from the previous year.

 If you were hit by a car or if someone you love died in a pedestrian accident, Clawson Fargnoli Utsey, LLC can help.
 We know that no amount of compensation will negate the pain and suffering you and your family have been through.
-However, a successful personal injury or wrongful death claim can allow you to recover the financial resources you need to manage unexpected challenges and begin the healing process.

 What Are the Main Causes of Pedestrian Accidents?